Package 'gasplit'

 Description

-make_fake_ppns simulates a dataset for fitting with gasplit, using two factors Y and Z and giving a response variable LGLR (so the strata are all combinations of Y and Z).
-You can control the number of factor-levels, distributions of LGLR for category-1 and category-2 observations (and thus the "power" of LGLR for assignment), the number of samples per stratum, the average strength of each Y-effect and Z-effect, the average strength of Y*Z interactions, etc. It requires the offarray package (purely for my programming convenience; it's not apparent in the output).
+make_fake_ppns simulates a dataset for fitting with gasplit, using two factors Y and Z and giving a response variable DISCOSTAT; the strata comprise all combinations of Y and Z. You can control the number of factor-levels, distributions of DISCOSTAT for category-1 and category-2 observations (and thus the "power" of DISCOSTAT for assignment), the number of samples per stratum, the average strength of each Y-effect and Z-effect, the average strength of Y*Z interactions, etc. It requires the offarray package (purely for my programming convenience; it's not apparent in the output).

 test_gasplit fits a gasplit model (with no interactions) to the output of make_fake_ppns, running the latter itself if required.
 The output is the (true and) fitted proportions per strata, which can be compared: see Examples.
 Note that it's a bit harsh to simulate with interpow>0 and then test with gasplit, coz the latter assumes there's no interactions.
 (Of course, you can fit a model with interactions if you want.)